Penny Rafferty Hamilton: Awards and honors

 In 1994, a new holding intersection in the US aeronautical system, located at an altitude of 15,500 feet above sea level and west of Corona Pass, Colorado, was named for her by the Federal Aviation Administration.

 In 2011, Hamilton received a Lifetime Achievement Award from the Greater Granby Area Chamber of Commerce.
 In 2012 she received the National Aviation Journalist Award from the National Association of State Aviation Officials.
-In 2013, she was honored with the Columbia University Distinguished Alumni Award for "outstanding regional and national career recognition".
-In 2015, Hamilton was awarded University of Nebraska Alumni Achievement Award.
+That year, she was the national winner of the Eli Lilly Oncology on Canvas award with her oil on canvas art titled "Oncology Odyssey."
+In 2013, she was honored with the Columbia College Distinguished Alumni Award for "outstanding regional and national career recognition".
+In 2015, Hamilton was awarded the University of Nebraska Alumni Achievement Award.
 In 2019, she was named Grand County, Colorado, Citizen of the Year.

 She was inducted into the Colorado Aviation Hall of Fame in 2011 and the Colorado Women's Hall of Fame in 2014.
 In 2013, her name was engraved on a plaque in the International Forest of Friendship in Atchison, Kansas.
+Hamilton is featured on the cover of the 2014 book Absent Aviators: Gender Issues in Aviation.

 In 2018, she was featured in a 30-minute documentary segment of the inaugural edition of the Rocky Mountain PBS series Great Colorado Women, which profiles inductees into the Colorado Women's Hall of Fame.

+She was inducted into the Colorado Authors Hall of Fame in 2021.

 Personal life

 In 1971, she married William Alexander Hamilton, III (born 1935), a career military officer.
 His postings took the couple to Washington, D.C., Germany and other locales; after his retirement in 1978, they settled in Nebraska.
 He has written a syndicated column since 1982.
-The couple has lived in Granby, Colorado, since 1989.
+The couple lived in Granby, Colorado, from 1989-2024.
+They now reside in Meridian/Boise, Idaho.

 In 2015, Hamilton was diagnosed with breast cancer for the second time, having survived a previous diagnosis in 2007.